 The doctrine applies to children that are still too young to appreciate the danger.
 There is no absolute age determination while children over fourteen are presumed to have the capacity to appreciate danger unless they are lacking in mental development.
 Children under seven are presumed not to have the capacity to appreciate danger.

-An attractive nuisance can be anything on property that can lead children to investigate an play upon or in.
-Some attractive nuisances might be swimming pools, construction equipment, construction sites, chemical plants and equipment and any other condition that could lead a child to explore.
+An attractive nuisance can be anything on the property that can lead children to investigate and play upon or in.
+Some attractive nuisances might be swimming pools, construction equipment, construction sites, chemical plants and equipment, and any other condition that could lead a child to explore.
 Contact our Houston premises liability attorney today.

 When Did Attractive Nuisance Become the Law in Texas?

-If your child was injured on the property of another, contact board-certified personal injury lawyer Michael P. Fleming for a free evaluation of your options.
+If your child was injured on the property of another, contact board-certified personal injury lawyers at Fleming Law for a free evaluation of your options.